 MaxLth may be set to a maximum image length of up to 240 (default=132).
 Images exceeding this length will be truncated unless the W custom option is set or one of the list items is used (\PKL, \RNL, \BKL, \VOL).
 If MaxLth exceeds 132, or the D option is used on a terminal wider than 132, the PRINT$ width will be expanded with an ER PRTCN$.

 The custom output file or element will be @ADDed and read.
 If the filename is 'READ$', MFD will read images from the runstream, terminated by an @EOF.

-The output tailoring instructions are supplied in one or more images containing any number of MFD items as defined above (PROJ, ACCT, SIZE, REF, etc.), plus optional text.
+The output tailoring instructions are supplied in one or more images containing any number of MFD items as defined above (PROJ, ACCT, SIZE, REF, etc.), or as described later under Spec4-Specn item testing; plus optional text.
 Each image, with MFD items filled in, will be generated for each selected file.
 Note that since custom output images are read as Fieldata, no characters unique to ASCII should be used.

 MFD item names are set off from other text by preceding them with a signal character: "\" (backslash) to edit the item with only as many characters as needed; or "!" (exclamation mark) to edit the item within the maximum length of the field: left-justified for alphanumeric items and right-justified for numeric items.
 Only the first three characters of the item name are needed.

 If a decimal numeric item to be edited is flagged with an asterisk, as in '\*SIZ' or '!*CLV', it will be displayed in octal.
 If the item is octal, it will be displayed in decimal.